-- Create a quiet working area with access to the equipment they need - Help them to establish a routine that builds in dedicated work and relaxation time - Plan their work with them each morning or evening - Reward them for good effort and engagement
+- Create a quiet working area with access to the equipment they need - Help them to establish a routine that builds in dedicated work and relaxation time - Plan their work with them each morning or evening

-The Hampstead School Core Activity Programme
+Level 3: The Hampstead School Core Activity Programme

-If your child is struggling to understand the work set on Satchel One, or has limited access to a computer, they can complete these activities as an alternative.
+If your child is struggling to understand the work set on Microsoft Teams, or is unable to access the internet, they can complete these activities as an alternative.
 They can complete this work on paper or on a computer.

-Geography: Walk to your nearest busy road and watch the traffic for ten minutes, keeping a tally chart of the different type of vehicles that you see (e.g. cars, vans, lorries, motorbikes, bicycles, electric scooters, emergency vehicles, other).
+Geography: Look out of the window and watch the traffic for ten minutes, keeping a tally chart of the different type of vehicles that you see (e.g. cars, vans, lorries, motorbikes, bicycles, electric scooters, emergency vehicles, other).
 Repeat the exercise at a different time of day and then write a paragraph comparing the results.